weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 He just couldn't, he told her.

-"I never could endure standing around 'grand white folks.<span class="calibre35">'</span>" Both of them smiled at the childhood's phrase. <span class="calibre35">"</span>'Yes, sir, thank you— Oh, no, sir.'
+"I never could endure standing around 'grand white folks.'"
+Both of them smiled at the childhood's phrase. "'Yes, sir, thank you— Oh, no, sir.'
 Then some lazy white banker, or some fat white woman that never did a day's work in her life, puts a hand in a pocket and offers you a dime.
 God, how I hate it!
 I did it once at Asbury Park, Phil did, too.
-We both said, 'Never again!<span class="calibre35">'</span>"
+We both said, 'Never again!'"

 "Where do you play?"